whblondeau/marcout/MARCout.md

     Depending on context, makes an empty string, or a non-value such as Python `None` or JSON `null`.

-- `STARTS WITH`: operator for string values.
+- `STARTS WITH`: infix operator for string values.
 Resolves to True if the preceding string starts with the subsequent string.

-- `CONTAINS`: operator for string values.
-Resolves to True if the preceding string starts with the subsequent string.
+- `CONTAINS`: infix operator for string values.
+Resolves to True if the subsequent string is found within the preceding string.

 - `+`: the concatenation operator for string values.
 Does NOT represent numeric addition, date addition, etc.